-Stemmer Imaging (ETR:S9I) has had a great run on the share market with its stock up by a significant 18% over the last month.
-Since the market usually pay for a company’s long-term fundamentals, we decided to study the company’s key performance indicators to see if they could be influencing the market.
-In this article, we decided to focus on Stemmer Imaging's ROE.
+FirstService (TSE:FSV) has had a great run on the share market with its stock up by a significant 13% over the last month.
+Given the company's impressive performance, we decided to study its financial indicators more closely as a company's financial health over the long-term usually dictates market outcomes.
+In this article, we decided to focus on FirstService's ROE.

 The formula for ROE is: